RedBeardLab/zeeSQL-doc/docs/references.md

 Statements can be used in the `ZEESQL.EXEC db_key STATEMENT stmt` command and in the `ZEESQL.QUERY db_key STATEMENT stmt` command.

-There are five different actions that can be invoke with the STATEMENT command.
+Five different actions can be invoked with the STATEMENT command.

 1. Create a new statement with the `NEW` option.
 2. Delete a statement with the `DELETE` option.